 MOD B/18/51

-43 6.1.1 Each administration* shall, subject to applicable national law, establish the charges to be collected from its customers.
-The level of the charges is a national matter; however, in establishing these charges, administrations* should try to avoid too great a dissymmetry between the charges applicable in each direction of the same relation.
+43 6.1.1 Subject to applicable national law, Member States should cooperate to avoid too great a dissymmetry between the charges collected by operators from their customers in each direction of the same relation.

 Reasons: The proposed changes maintain the essence of the original provision, which is to avoid a great dissymmetry between charges collected in each side of an international communication, in order to benefit the end user with lower charges.
 It also updates the charge definition issue in the sense that it is not a national matter anymore, but a market-driven matter settled in mutual commercial agreements.
 Member States, however, should oversee that the charges are competitive and reasonably priced to the general population.